ZL2021y/Joint-Clustering-Multiple-Longitudinal-Features/README.md

 # Joint-Clustering-Multiple-Longitudinal-Features

-The software codes are prepared by R markdown and include two folders, namely “01.
+The software codes are prepared by R markdown and include two folders (branches), namely “01.
 Analysis of epiletpic.qol data” and “02.
 Analysis of PBC data”, which correspond to the R codes and outputs for analyzing the epiletpic.qol and PBC data, respectively.
 In each folder, R codes for implementing the gmbt, flexmix, lcmm, mixAK, BCClong and kml3d are described.
 Specifically, the “01.
 Analysis of epiletpic.qol data” folder includes the following R codes and outputs:
 •	00.
 Descriptive Statistics.pdf
 •	01. gbmt.pdf